cirrusflyer275ds/ctx-eor-site/docs/recruiting/ad-copy-generator.md

 ---

-> This generator ensures CTX-EOR customers always launch with polished, high-performing job ads that reflect their brand and attract quality candidates.
+> This generator ensures Hireway customers always launch with polished, high-performing job ads that reflect their brand and attract quality candidates.

 File: `docs/recruiting/ad-copy-generator.md`